ijrussell/essential-fsharp/Chapters/11 - Recursion.md

 We will assume that the return journeys are the same distance.

-Create a new file called *shortest-distance.fsx*.
+Create a new file called `shortest-distance.fsx`.

-Create a new folder called *resources*, add a file called *data.csv*, and add the data above to it.
+Create a new folder called `resources`, add a file called `data.csv`, and copy the data above to it.

-Open the *shortest-distance.fsx* file.
+Open the `shortest-distance.fsx` file.

 Add the following declaration to the top of the file: